vdokane/ContractTrackerMain/README.md

-# TODO  2022/09/01
+# TODO  2022/09/06
--- soo..
-I have BaseExceptionResponseModel, should I just make this a base Response so it can handle success messages as well?
-- Add toasts
-- Lastly, get the cookie to expire
-- Redirect on login
 - Redirect on lougout/force expire
 - Commit finally
+- Update DB to match production changes in legacy system
+- Filters for griding system ..ugh..
+--Seed script for [dbo].[ProcurementMethods] needs to be updated

 # TODO  2022/08/05